 Stepper motors are available in three basic configurations:

-- Uni-polar Stepper Motor – A Uni-polar stepper motor can be used as uni-polar or a bipolar stepper motor.
+- Unipolar Stepper Motor – A unipolar stepper motor can be used as a unipolar or a bipolar stepper motor.

-- Another reason why H Bridge is used is because the stator coils are nothing but inductor.
+- Another reason why H Bridge is used is that the stator coils are nothing but an inductor.
 When coil current changes direction a spike is generated.
 A normal micro-controller pin cannot tolerate such high spikes without damaging itself.
-Hence to protect micro-controller pins, H bridge is necessary.
+Hence to protect micro-controller pins, an H bridge is necessary.

 The most common H Bridge IC used in most Bipolar stepper interfacing projects is L293D.

-Interfacing to Micro-Controller4 micro-controller pins are required to control the motor.
-We need to provide the L293D with 5 V supply as well as the voltage at which the motor needs to operate.
+4 micro-controller pins are required to control the motor.
+We need to provide the L293D with a 5 V supply as well as the voltage at which the motor needs to operate.
 Since we will be using both the drivers of the IC, we will assert the enable pin for both of them.

 - In this method, both the phases are activated at the same time.
 The rotor will align itself between two poles.
 This arrangement will give higher holding torque than the previous method.